-PwCIL members firms are required by internal policies, global Generally Accepted Auditing Standards and Slovak National Auditing Regulations to enforce a system of quality controls over our auditing practices.
+PwC International member firms are required by internal risk and quality policies and Slovak National Auditing Regulations to enforce a system of quality controls over our auditing practices.

-Our quality control system is in full compliance with the International Auditing and Assurance Standards Board ("IAASB") requirements and the standards set down by the Audit oversight authority.
+Our quality control system is in full compliance with the International Auditing and Assurance Standards Board ("IAASB") requirements and the standards established by the Audit oversight authority.
 This quality control system is embedded as part of our day to day activities.